 Chasity Collier of Dawes Intermediate and Tami May of Semmes Middle School were surprised in their classrooms with news of the awards last week.
 They were also recognized at the Mobile County Board of School Commissioners meeting on Monday and their applications will now be forwarded on to the statewide Teacher of the Year nomination process.

-Collier teaches fifth-grade science at Dawes, where her students recognize her as an exemplary teacher.
+Collier teaches fifth grade at Dawes, where her students recognize her as an exemplary teacher.
 Fifth-grader Will Wallace said: “If I ever win an award for being a scientist and I am on TV, I am going to say I owe it all to Ms. Collier.”

 Collier has served on district-wide textbook adoption committees, and has trained other teachers throughout Alabama and Florida in best practices.
 She is a state finalist for the Presidential Award for Excellence in Mathematics and Science and she helped her school receive a Lighthouse Blue Ribbon.